TheMurasama/Murasama/README.md

-# Hey, fellow-bud, interesting, huh?
+# Hey bud, interesting, huh?
 A information about Murasama, the kewl-bud, ey?